 PRP is an autologous concentration of human platelets to supraphysiologic levels.
 Platelets are irregularly shaped, nonnucleated cytoplasmic bodies derived from fragmentation of megakaryocyte precursors.
 PRP is a specialized form of blood plasma that is rich in growth factors, cytokines, and stem cell precursors.

-As part of our patented TBI Therapy Protocol, insulin and PRP infusions can be administered in coordination with another regenerative injection therapy – stem cell therapy – to accelerate regrowth and rehabilitation in the brain.
+As part of our patented TBI Therapy Protocol, insulin and PRP infusions can be administered in coordination with another regenerative injection therapy – stem cell therapy – to help accelerate regrowth and rehabilitation in the brain.

 What Are the Benefits of PRP Therapy?